On trade and taxes, U.S. Democratic presidential rivals offer differing views

-LOS ANGELES (Reuters) - Seven Democratic U.S. presidential contenders squared off on the debate stage in Los Angeles on Thursday, offering viewers their different takes on issues including taxes and trade.
+LOS ANGELES, Dec 19 (Reuters) - Seven Democratic U.S. presidential contenders squared off on the debate stage in Los Angeles on Thursday, offering viewers their different takes on issues including taxes and trade.

 Here are some of the top moments from the candidates seeking their party’s nomination to challenge Republican President Donald Trump in November 2020.